Open access article

 However, it adds that lateral flow antigen testing of asymptomatic patients in England revealed that test sensitivity in some samples in a large-scale testing programme in Liverpool “was 40% when compared to RT-PCR”.

-But the lateral flow antigen testing did identify “two-thirds of persons” with higher viral loads in the same study, it said.
+However, the lateral flow antigen testing did identify “two-thirds of persons” with higher viral loads in the same study, it said.

 As a result, lateral flow antigen testing of asymptomatic patients and lateral flow antibody testing are still not recommended, “unless as a formal part of one of the programmes or pilot studies within the National Testing Programme”.